Pros |

 This is the only 5G mobile broadband option on Vodafone, though there are slower 4G options, or if you’re after home broadband there’s the Vodafone GigaCube 5G, which supports up to 64 simultaneous connections and has two Ethernet ports, but requires mains power.

-Assuming you’re after a 5G mobile broadband device though then the main alternative is the EE 5G WiFi.
+Assuming you’re after a 5G mobile broadband device though then one alternative is the EE 5G WiFi.

-This supports more simultaneous connections than the Vodafone 5G Mobile Hotspot at up to 64, and it’s similar in some other ways, including having an Ethernet port, but it lacks the Vodafone 5G Mobile Hotspot’s screen.
-It also has a bigger 6,460mAh battery, but EE hasn’t said how long this lasts.
+This supports more simultaneous connections than the Vodafone 5G Mobile Hotspot at over 100, but it lacks the Vodafone 5G Mobile Hotspot’s screen.

 Plans